Last Updated on October 27, 2022 by Lawrence Berezin

 An NYC parking ticket falls into default judgment after 100 days

-There is one avenue you may wish to explore with your NYC parking ticket in judgment before holding up your piggy bank to pay your fines and penalties.
-It is called “A Request for Hearing after Judgment.”
+However, there is one avenue you can explore when your NYC parking ticket is in judgment before holding up your piggy bank to pay your fines and penalties.
+Meanwhile, it is called “A Request for Hearing after Judgment.”
 A judge may grant this application and either:

 - Dismiss your parking ticket outright, or

 It’s like you meant to pay for your parking tickets but were kidnapped by Martians or spent the last year on a space station.
 Stuff like that.
 Likewise, the PVB provides you with examples of “excusable neglect:”

 - The Evil Empire did not send the notice to me at the address where I registered this vehicle with the NYC Department of Motor Vehicles.

 - I requested a hearing and did not receive a response (submit a copy of the hearing request materials).

 - I had a severe medical condition when the violation was issued (submit a copy of my health records).

 - I sold/transferred my vehicle before violation issuance (submit a copy of the DMV plate transfer report, insurance cancelation report and transfer paperwork).

 - I reported my vehicle stolen at the time of violation issuance (submit a copy of the police report and insurance company report)